Learning Optimized Risk Scores: Supporting Material for Seizure Prediction

 {\textrm{real}}

 \SR{} (Algorithm \ref{Alg::SequentialRounding}) is a rounding heuristic to generate integer solutions for the risk score problem.
-In comparison to na\"ive rounding, which returns the closest rounding from a set of $2^{d+1}$ possible roundings, \SR{} returns a rounding that optimizes the objective value of the risk score problem.
+In comparison to na\"ive rounding, which returns the closest rounding from a set of $2^{d+1}$ possible roundings, \SR{} returns a rounding that iteratively finds a local optimizer of the risk score problem.